meltmedia/node-usher/README.md

 Usher
 =====

-This libraries goal is to enable simple, dependency based compositions of activities and decisions for AWS Simple Workflows.
+Usher enables simple, dependency based compositions of activities and decisions for AWS Simple Workflows.

 In the name of simplicity, this library has strong opinions on convention, with the ability to configure and override some of these conventions.

-Note: This library is used to implement [Deciders](http://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dev-actors.html#swf-dev-actors-deciders) for AWS [Simple Workflow Service](http://aws.amazon.com/swf/).
-If you do not know what these are, this library is not for you (yet).
+This library can be used to implement [Deciders](http://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dev-actors.html#swf-dev-actors-deciders) and [Activities](http://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dev-actors.html#swf-dev-actors-activities) for AWS [Simple Workflow Service](http://aws.amazon.com/swf/). **If you do not know what these are, this library is not for you (yet).**

-## Conventions

-All actors in the system are considered tasks in the workflow.
-Every task is named and can optionally have a list of dependencies of other tasks.
-Tasks execute as soon as their dependencies are met.

-### Tasks

-+ Activity - Represents a SWF Activity in the workflow.
-When this task executes, the decider will schedule the given activity to run with SWF.
-+ Decision - Represents a binary decision that executed immediately within the workflow.
-Deciders can make their decisions based on their input.
-Like all tasks, the input of the task is a composition of it's dependencies output.
-+ Child - Represents a SWF child workflow.
-When this task executes, the specified child workflow will execute.
-The success or failure of this task will mimic that of the child workflow.
-+ Loop - Allows for executing fragment workflows repeatedly for a set of input.
-+ Transform - A transform task can take it's input, manipulate it in some way, then output it for it's dependents to consume later.
-Transform tasks, like Decision tasks, execute within the context of the current decision task.
-+ Terminate - A terminate task will end the workflow.
-Termination tasks are only needed when you compose a flow that branches and can have nodes that will never execute.

 ## Install